Are You Projecting? Defense Mechanisms in Therapy and Beyond

 What are some examples of projection?

 Projection isn’t just a psychological concept—it’s a living, breathing, and dynamic process between an individual and their environment and relationships.
 As a result, it can feel and present in a variety of ways.
-Here are a few hypothetical examples of how the process can play out as a defense mechanism:
+Here are a few hypothetical examples of how projection can play out as a defense mechanism:

 - You’re feeling very fearful and shameful about something you did over the weekend.
 Subconsciously, you might not feel ready to confront the behavior.
 When you go back to school the following Monday, you begin projecting those anxieties onto your classmates so you can protect yourself from examining your own actions.
 You might ask them if they’ve finished an assignment that’s not due for another several weeks or repeatedly talk about how nervous you are about an upcoming exam that you know you’re prepared for.
 This is you mirroring those same anxieties from the weekend onto other areas of your life.

 - You really want to be accepted into a good college, but you’re struggling with the fact that your family’s financial constraints might prevent you from going to your dream school.
-It’s a scary, stressful prospect.
-But instead of processing those feelings, you project them onto your friends by encouraging them to do well in school so they can get into good colleges.
+It’s a stressful prospect.
+But instead of processing that negative feeling, you project it onto your friends by encouraging them to do well in school so they can get into good colleges.
 Think of this type of projection as vicarious living.

-- You’ve felt insecure about your body for a long time, but you know subconsciously that admitting it to yourself would be too painful.
+- You’ve felt insecure about your body for a long time, but admitting this to yourself would be too painful.
 You project those insecurities by interpreting anything your friends say about your appearance as negative, even though they swear that’s never their intention.

 - You’ve had issues with expressing your sexuality, and it’s been really hard to face how to talk about it with friends and family.
 You project that discomfort onto friends with active sex lives by shaming and showing contempt for them.